hbulens/hbulens.Exam70487/README.md

 ### Prerequisites ##

-This solution was created using Visual Studio 2015 RC2.
+This solution was created using Visual Studio 2015 RC3.
 You may need to install the following items:
 - SQL Server Data Tools to use the database project inside the solution.
-- ASP.NET Core (the latest edition as available on 11/06/2016)
+- ASP.NET Core 1.0.0.0
 - Azure SDK 2.9

 To run the console applications hosting WCF (Data) Services, you may need to do so with administrative privileges.